Skip to main content

 (Left to right) Marilyn Reedy, Trish Hargrove, Nancy Stewart, and Vivian Stacy on their phenology walk.

-The Adkins Arboretum phenology project was launched by Chesapeake Conservation Corps member Blake Steiner in 2018.
 The USA National Phenology Network has an impressive training program designed to empower citizen scientists across the country to start their own program and collect data about the plants and animals in their area.

 Close